When is the OBF?

 Is there any food on site?

 There are six restaurants offering a variety of food and non-alcoholic beverages on site.
-These restaurants do NOT accept tokens; most only take cash, although one (Gustav’s) accepts credit cards.
+These restaurants do NOT accept tokens; most only take cash, although two (Gustav’s & Horn of Africa) accept credit cards.

 Is there anything to do besides tasting beer?

 Tasting beer is the focus of the OBF, but there are many other activities as well.
 Joining the breweries are exhibits by homebrewers and breweriana collectors.
 The Crater Lake Soda Garden offers free handcrafted soda for minors and designated drivers (no tasting mug purchase required), or will sell to drinkers for one token.
 Live music is offered all days.
 A souvenir booth sells OBF merchandise (cash or credit accepted) and a handful of beer related vendors sell their wares.